 EHS is your partner in this endeavor.
 We are always available to consult with and assist you in the process of starting a new laboratory or relocating to a new laboratory space.
 For more information, contact your EHS representative or call (734) 647-1143.

-The Standard Practice Guide (601.09) states: “It is the University’s policy to defend and indemnify employees who become parties to legal proceedings by virtue of their good faith efforts to perform their responsibilities of employment.”
 As a lab director, actions and activities occurring in space under your control are your responsibility, and as such maintaining a safe operation is important to make sure everyone that comes to work for you is able to go home at the end of the day as healthy as when they arrived.
 Standard Practice Guide 605.01 states:

 The following U-M policies relate to laboratory safety: